wp-plugins/setcron/readme.txt

 == Frequently Asked Questions ==

 SetCron provides support and FAQs for all its users [here](https://www.setcron.com/help).
-You can also post your request here at the support tab.
+You may also post your request here at the support tab.

 == Screenshots ==